Poulomi900/LLM-bot-integrated-with-voice-and-fine-tuned-on-a-specific-topic/README.md

 # Product Management Interview Bot

 An interactive command-line bot designed to simulate a product management interview.
-This tool leverages GPT-4 for generating interview questions, evaluating user responses based on a detailed rubric, and providing guidance on how to answer questions effectively.
+This tool leverages GPT-4 along with ChromaDB for generating interview questions, evaluating user responses based on a detailed rubric, and providing guidance on how to answer questions effectively.
 The bot integrates speech recognition and text-to-speech functionalities to offer a hands-free, conversational experience.

 ## Features